 The other party members dispersed to different directions, except for the priestess.
 The remaining mercenaries followed them.
 The armored mercenary was left behind to deal with the priestess.

 "I get it now.
 Every member runs for their lives when you're attacked.
-No wonder you survive.
-I guess those other mercenaries were too ashamed to admit they let you run, so they just claim to be beaten.
+No wonder you survived this long.
+I guess those other mercenaries were too ashamed to admit they let you run, so they just claimed to be beaten.
 How pathetic!"
 He was inspecting his blade as he spoke, ensuring its sharpness was enough to cut through his prey's flesh.
 The priestess posed no threat to him.
 "But still, your comrades are heartless, leaving you alone.
 They just let their healer die like that?
 I sort of feel pity for you.
 Too bad you're a looker, such a shame I have to kill you here."
 The priestess was just looking at him silently.
 "Not even a prayer, eh?
 Fine."
-He dashed and swung his sword to cut the priestess.
+He dashed and swung his sword upward to cut the priestess.
 "Die!"

 The mage kept running until she reached a clearing in the forest.
 She stood in the middle, waiting for her pursuers.